lalshrikant12/Competitive-Coding-/readme.md

-//this repo contains contains code for hackerrank conditional problem
+//this repo contains contains solution for Hackerrank problem solving problems